Zap, North Dakota

 Zap is a city in Mercer County, North Dakota, United States.
-The population was 221 at the 2020 census.
+The population was 221 as of the 2020 census. and was estimated at 229 in 2025.

+History

 Zap was founded in 1913 along a branch line of the Northern Pacific Railway that began in Mandan.
 The exact origin of the name is uncertain, though there are numerous unconfirmed theories; some say the town was named after Zapp, which was either a prominent Minnesota banking family or a coal-mining town in Scotland.
 Zap has been noted for its unusual place name.

 The "Zip to Zap"

 The town of Zap is probably most widely known for the Zip to Zap riot, which occurred on May 10, 1969.
 The Zip to Zap was originally intended as a spring break diversion.
-Between 2000 and 3000 people descended upon the town after an article by Chuck Stroup, originally appearing in the North Dakota State University Spectrum newspaper, and then later picked up by the Associated Press, persuaded busloads and chartered planes full of people from around the United States to go there.
+Between 2,000 and 3,000 people descended upon the town after an article by Chuck Stroup, originally appearing in the North Dakota State University Spectrum newspaper, and then later picked up by the Associated Press, persuaded busloads and chartered planes full of people from around the United States to go there.

 The amiable revelry began early with an all-night party in the streets outside an overwhelmed small bar.
 When the mayor finally exited the bar in the middle of the night and discovered a bonfire on main street and realized the size of the crowd in his tiny town, he panicked and called the governor, William Guy.
 At dawn, marching in formation and armed with bayonets placed, the National Guard invaded the town and forced the crowd to leave Zap.
 The event moved to several other towns before the Governor announced that a park in Bismarck would host the crowd.
 The then-popular rock station, KFYR, and their disc jockeys were in communication with event organizers and falsely reported where the crowd had gone before they arrived, effectively directing all the listeners on which small town and park to proceed to next.
 In one village, locals cleaned out the Farmers Union of every implement handle in order to patrol their town against the wave of invading hippies and cowboys.

 Geography

 Zap is located in the prairie country along Spring Creek, a tributary of the Knife River.

-According to the United States Census Bureau, the city has a total area of 1.05 sqmi, all land.
+According to the United States Census Bureau, the city has a total area of 1.020 sqmi, of which 1.018 sqmi is land and 0.002 sqmi (0.20%) is water.